rolandrgarceau/certainteed-siding-install/README.md

 ### Siding with Certain Teed

 * Exposure dimensions: yield .333 square per box- is *their* "square" 10ftx10ftx.333 face coverage?
+  * 3 boxes for a square
 * There may need to be clips for installation or pins.
 Will solidify this prior to ordering.
+* Lowes No desert Tan for the rounded shingle.
+Closest is Savannah wicker.
 * Specialty tooling we have.
 May need to verify slt punch mechanism and vinyl cutters.

 Window wrap or appropriate flashing mechanism will be discussed prior to ordering material.